yakirnadav/CloudletTemplates/charts/webapp/README.md

 In order to use these template files, copy the files from this project into your application directory.
 You should only need to edit the `Chart.yaml` and `values.yaml` files.

-## Helm Chart Templates for deploying postgreSQL cluster in your project

 ## Configuring the Chart for your Application

 The following table lists the configurable parameters of the template Helm chart and their default values.